Your Best Defense to Felony or Misdemeanor Charges

-The law requires that the prosecutor prove each and every element of a crime at trial beyond a reasonable doubt.
+The law requires that the prosecutor prove every element of a crime at trial beyond a reasonable doubt for felony and misdemeanor charges.
 The defendant need not prove anything and need not say anything at all.
-However, there are times when the defendant wants or needs to introduce evidence in order to establish a defense.
-In such cases, the defendant must present the defense because the prosecutor is not going to be helping the defendant at trial.
+However, there are times when the defendant wants or needs to introduce evidence to establish a defense.
+In these cases, the prosecutor will not help the defendant in court, so the defendant will have to present their own defense.
+What are the defenses in a criminal case?
+Here is what you need to know.

-It takes an experienced, seasoned attorney to formulate a viable defense and introduce it over possible prosecutor objections.
+An experienced, seasoned attorney must formulate viable defenses in criminal cases and introduce them over possible prosecutor objections.
 An experienced lawyer knows what evidence to introduce and how to introduce it.

-In this three-part series, we will review for you the following defenses:
+In this three-part series, we will review for you the following defenses to felony and misdemeanor charges:

 - Self-Defense – Part I